mjdarby/Fic/Readme.md

 - test_attr
 - verify

-## Opcodes remaining for Zork 1 (v3) to work
-- restore
-- save

-## Opcodes remaining for v1
-- pop
-- nop

 ## Opcodes remaining for v3 in general
-- save
-- restore
 - output_stream (seem to be used more for debug commands)
 - input_stream
-- not (1OP)
-- sound_effect (probably)
+- sound_effect (for Lurking Horror only)
-- show_status (think we can delay this by setting flags 1)
-- split_window (can delay implementation by disabling upper window in flags 1)
+- split_window (can delay implementation by disabling upper window in flags 1 - probably only Seastalker)
-- set_window (can delay implementation by disabling upper window in flags 1)
+- set_window (can delay implementation by disabling upper window in flags 1 - probably only Seastalker)

 ## Opcodes remaining for v4
 - call_2s